Travis Kalanick: Founding and growth (2009–2014)

 In October 2010, the San Francisco Municipal Transportation Agency served UberCab with a cease and desist order, warning that they were in breach of regulations in the city and could face significant fines if they continued to operate as a taxicab company without appropriate permits.
 Kalanick directed the company to ignore the order and continue operating, but changed the company's name from UberCab to Uber to prevent it from being accused of falsely advertising itself as a taxi company.
 Kalanick believed that in addition to efficiency, Uber offered elegance because all drivers had fancy black cars.
-He did not feel that regular cars would be attractive.
-When Wingz, Inc. launched in 2011 with the first ridesharing website in the world using regular drivers, he felt that Wingz was illegal and contacted authorities to stop regular drivers from giving rides.
+He did not feel regular cars would be attractive.
+When Wingz, Inc. launched in 2011 with the first ridesharing website in the world using regular drivers, he felt Wingz was illegal and contacted authorities to stop regular drivers from giving rides.

-In February 2011, Kalanick met with Bill Gurley, an investor from venture capital firm Benchmark, and secured an $11 million investment for 20 percent of Uber (then valued at $50 million) for its Series A round of funding.
+In February 2011, Kalanick met with Bill Gurley, an investor from venture capital firm Benchmark, and secured an $11 million investment for 20% of Uber (then valued at $50 million) for its Series A round of funding.
 The company embarked on its Series B round in late 2011, raising an additional $32 million.
-Kalanick's experiences with investors at Scour and Red Swoosh had made him wary of investors who might interfere with his control of Uber, so he ensured that the terms for these and future investments strongly favored himself and Uber.
+Kalanick's experiences with investors at Scour and Red Swoosh had made him wary of investors who might interfere with his control of Uber, so he ensured the terms for these and future investments strongly favored himself and Uber.
 He strictly limited the amount of financial information investors could access, and the shares for new investors had a tenth of the voting power of the shares held by Kalanick, Camp, and Graves.
-In April 2013, after Wingz, Inc. fought to become legal and obtained the first legal ridesharing license in the world, Uber copied this model and added regular drivers instead of only black cars to the platform.
+In April 2013, after Wingz, Lyft, and Sidecar obtained licenses to legally operate as rideshare companies, Uber announced it was going to adopt this model and add regular drivers with personal vehicles to the UberX platform instead of only commercially-licensed vehicles, subject to a background check, insurance, registration, and vehicle standards.
+By December 2013, the service operated in 65 cities.
 That same year, Kalanick obtained a $250 million investment from Google Ventures, with a valuation of $3.5 billion.
 Kalanick also made a point of undermining potential investments into competitor Lyft, poaching them for Uber.